pawelgrzybek/pawelgrzybek.com/content/posts/2022-10-24-working-with-git-worktrees.md

 ![The GitLens Worktrees panel in Visual Studio Code](/photos/2022-10-24-2.png)

-I hope that you liked it!
+It is cool, isn't it?!
 Yo 👊